IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 ## The tech-asisted IPV attacker

 The attacker we focus on in this document is someone who either forcefully controls accounts, devices, and/or authentication information used to access systems, or leverages publicly available information to exert this control.
 This attacker may or may not be technologically skilled (it might be "technology savvy" or not).
-From a threat model perspective, this attacker is one of the strongest ones as it use their abilities to gain unlimited access to unlimited access to systems and devices without needing significant financial or computational resources.
+From a threat model perspective, this attacker is one of the strongest ones as it can use their abilities to gain unlimited access to systems and devices without needing significant financial or computational resources.

 The attacker typically has (or has had) physical access to the victim and often shares a common social network with them.
 In some cases, the attacker may legally own the devices or accounts the victim uses, further complicating the victim’s ability to maintain control.